rachieg2/final_project/README.md

 Your container will now be running `R`.
 If you want open the `RStudio` server, navigate to [localhost:8787](localhost:8787) in your browser with username `rstudio` and password `password`.

+## Data Investigated

+This report investigates a dataset of over 5,000 aviation accidents since the early 1900s.
+All data is scraped from [Plane Crash Info](https://www.planecrashinfo.com/), a website maintained by [Richard Kebabjian](mailto:kebab@planecrashinfo.com).

+As the website states on its [database overview page](https://www.planecrashinfo.com/database.htm), this dataset includes all (or maybe most, according to the website's [disclaimer](https://www.planecrashinfo.com/disclaim.htm)) aviation accidents that meet the following criteria:

+- All civil and commercial aviation accidents of scheduled and non-scheduled passenger airliners worldwide, which resulted in a fatality (including all U.S. Part 121 and Part 135 fatal accidents)

+- All cargo, positioning, ferry and test flight fatal accidents.

+- All military transport accidents with 10 or more fatalities.

+- All commercial and military helicopter accidents with greater than 10 fatalities.

+- All civil and military airship accidents involving fatalities.

+- Aviation accidents involving the death of famous people.

+- Aviation accidents or incidents of noteworthy interest.

 ## Create Report

 To fully re-create the final report, you can simply run the following in a bash environment, which will give you access to the docker bash environment: